MassimilianoRoccamena/AN2DL-Project/README.md

 The overall project is splitted in multiple stages, performed in parallel by each member by maximimizing the overall performances of previous stages.

-Early stages focus on implementing architectures for segmentation
+Early stages focus on implementing architectures for segmentation.

 - Basic VGG
 - U-NET